canonical/open-documentation-academy/ubuntu-desktop/explanation/what-ubuntu-is-made-from.md

 A desktop environment consists of different independent components that are customizable.
 Sometimes, a Linux user may choose to run only one component rather than the entire desktop environment to save memory.
 Anyway, some of these components are:

 1. Windows manager: This manages a window that pops up when you open a terminal or any application at all.
-1. User app: These are default application that comes within the desktop environment.
+1. User app: These are default applications in the desktop environment.
 1. File manager: This is a UI environment for interacting with files.

 ## Applications